Lyndondshelton/Cryptographic-System/README.md

 # Cryptographic-System

 This cryptographic system uses an encrypted alphabet.
 The encrypted alphabet is created by using a Caesar cipher on an original alphabet where the letters are represented by numerical values.
 The Caesar cipher will increase the value of each letter in the alphabet by a certain number, called the **Caesar Key**.
-By using this method, the plaintext letter ‘A’ may instead be perceived as the ciphertext letter ‘Z’ or ‘F’.
+By using this method, the plaintext letter *‘A’* may instead be perceived as the ciphertext letter *‘Z’* or *‘F’*.
 This creates a pre-encrypted message to be entered in the encryption matrix.

 **Ex 1:**